PFF Funded Research

 The PFF Scholars program focuses on engaging early-career investigators in their emerging research in the field of pulmonary fibrosis.
 With the goal of advancing research that could translate into successful therapies for PF, the PFF Scholars program is designed to support and enable promising researchers to obtain independent funding and continue their cutting- edge research.

-Starting in the 2021 cycle, Scholars will receive up to $75,000 over a two-year period and will be assigned a PFF Scholar Sponsor, who will actively advocate on behalf of the awardee and work to create opportunities for leadership, networking, and visibility in the field.
+Scholars will receive up to $75,000 over a two-year period and will be assigned a PFF Scholar Sponsor, who will actively advocate on behalf of the awardee and work to create opportunities for leadership, networking, and visibility in the field.

 The Foundation’s Research Review Committee, which is comprised of a wide-ranging group of international experts, administers the peer-review process.